-The amended provisions allow an application to be made to the sheriff for an order for a new certificate or for the removal of vetting information from a higher level disclosure.
+The amended provisions allow an application to be made to a Sheriff for an order for a new certificate or for the removal of vetting information from a higher level disclosure.
 This could impact on the legal aid budget.

-The amendments will allow recipients of higher level disclosures under the Police Act 1997 or the Protection of Vulnerable Groups (Scotland) Act 2007 whose disclosure contains information about a conviction for an offence listed in schedule 8A of the Police Act 1997 (offences which must always be disclosed) in certain specified circumstances to apply to a sheriff in order to seek removal of that conviction information before their disclosure is sent to a third party such as an employer.
-Based on the evidence we have, we would anticipate a figure of around 24 such applications to a sheriff per year.
+The amendments will allow recipients of higher level disclosures under the 1997 and 2007 Acts whose disclosure contains information about a conviction for an offence listed in schedule 8A of the 1997 Act in certain specified circumstances to apply to a Sheriff in order to seek removal of that conviction information before their disclosure is sent to a third party such as an employer.

+Based on the evidence we have, we would anticipate a figure of around 24 such applications to a Sheriff per year.
 The available data do not suggest that the figure would be higher than this.
-We will be able to monitor closely the figures for applications to the sheriff once the provisions are implemented as the applicant will have to inform Disclosure Scotland prior to making the application to a sheriff, and therefore we will be able to keep this under review.
+We will be able to monitor closely the figures for applications to the Sheriff once the provisions are implemented as the applicant will have to inform Disclosure Scotland prior to making the application to a Sheriff, and therefore we will be able to keep this under review.

-We reached the figure of 24 using the evidence we have at hand in relation to the current figures for applications made to a sheriff under the Police Act 1997 or the Protection of Vulnerable Groups (Scotland) Act 2007 for removal of information about convictions for offences listed in schedule 8B of the Police Act 1997.
+We reached the figure of 24 using the evidence we have at hand in relation to the current figures for applications made to a Sheriff under the 1997 Act, or the 2007 Act for removal of information about convictions for offences listed in schedule 8B of the 1997 Act.